How to Prepare Your Venue for a Photoshoot: A Checklist for Hospitality Brands, Restaurants, Bars and Cafés

 - 4 min read

 Visually compelling imagery isn’t just a luxury, it’s vital for hospitality brands aiming to attract diners across New Zealand.
 Planning a shoot for your venue?
-Knowing how to prepare your restaurant for a photoshoot can transform your brand’s visual appeal, whether you're marketing a new menu, doing a website refresh, or launching a seasonal campaign.
+Knowing how to prepare your space and team for a photoshoot can transform your brand’s visual appeal, whether you're marketing a new menu, doing a website refresh, or launching a seasonal campaign.

 Why Preparation Matters

-Great hospitality photography isn’t just about having a beautiful space—it’s about telling the right story.
-By preparing your restaurant in advance, you can:
+Great hospitality photography isn’t just about having a beautiful space, it’s about telling the right story.
+By preparing in advance, you can:

 Ensure every image aligns with your brand